ARINC Decoder. V4.6

 encoded in ARINC 424-18 (compatible 16 to 19), generally provided by FMS databases

-coders or by some states (USA with FAA CIFP = coded Instrument Flight Procedures).
+coders or by some states (USA with free FAA CIFP = coded Instrument Flight Procedures).

 The file contains all global aeronautical information of the world, it is updated each AIRAC cycle, every 28 days.